-3. Types of Court action; Magistrate/County Court
+C.2.3 Types of Court action; Magistrate/County Court

 Bailiffs - powers and seizure of goods.
 Financial penalties for non-compliance with Court Orders.
 Compensation orders.
 Council tax and community charge.
 Maintenance Orders.
 Domestic rates.
 Tax debts and their treatment (for example in the consolidation of loans).
 Traffic tickets/fines.
 Other fines.
 Action by creditors to recover money/goods (Consumer Credit Act).
 Charging Orders.
 Repossession Orders.
-Attachment of earnings Orders
+Attachment of earnings Orders.

-4. Dealing with harassment
+C.2.4 Dealing with harassment

-Debtor's rights and remedies (Legal and Ombudsman).
-Legal constraints on creditors .Debtors' options.
-Relevance of prior claims
+Debtors' rights and remedies (Legal and Ombudsman).
+Legal constraints on creditors.
+Debtors' options.
+Relevance of prior claims.

-5. Debt consolidation
+C.2.5 Debt consolidation

 Methodology of debt consolidation - mathematics, legal, practical issues.
 Display an understanding of the debt consolidation market.
 Consolidation options with existing lenders.
-Early repayment costs/interest/ fees/ penalties.
+Early repayment costs/ interest/fees/penalties.
 Re-mortgage options.
 Contrast analysis for best option for the debtor.
-Security / asset ratio.
-Penalties for default .Comparison with other 'options' in financial terms and personal implications
+Security/asset ratio.
+Penalties for default.
+Comparison with other 'options' in financial terms and personal implications.

-6. Debt management plans
+C.2.6.
+Debt management plans

 Methodology.
 Circumstances in which appropriate.
 Period of operation.
 Extent of creditor commitment.
 Level of debtor disclosure of circumstances.
 Contrast with other 'options'.
-Assets which may be included/ excluded from proposals.
+Assets which may be included/excluded from proposals.
 Determining asset values.
 Maintaining asset values (eg. home and car insurance).
-Comparison with other 'options' in financial terms and personal implications
+Comparison with other 'options' in financial terms and personal implications.

-7. Individual Voluntary Arrangements
+C.2.7 Individual Voluntary Arrangements

-Role of the IP as Nominee and Supervisor- Powers and duties; Comparisons with bankruptcy Contents of proposal; Requirements to bind creditors; Procedures for obtaining an interim Order; documentation to be prepared, sworn, etc; Modifications to proposal, rights of creditors to challenge; Ability to vary during course of IVA; Voting rights - approval and effect of approval; Position of secured and unsecured creditors; Priority creditors; Default of debtor and failure of proposal; Completion; Record of IVA and publicity; Comparison with other 'options' in financial terms and personal implications.
+Role of the IP as Nominee and Supervisor- Powers and duties; Comparisons with bankruptcy Contents of proposal; Requirements to bind creditors; Procedures for obtaining an interim Order; Documentation to be prepared, sworn, etc.; Modifications to proposal, rights of creditors to challenge; Ability to vary during course of IVA; Voting rights - approval and effect of approval; Position of secured and unsecured creditors; Priority creditors; Default of debtor and failure of proposal; Completion; Record of IVA and publicity; Comparison with other 'options' in financial terms and personal implications.

-8. Bankruptcy orders
+C.2.8 Bankruptcy orders

 Bankruptcy petition (creditors).
 Debtor's petition.
 Interim Order.
 Respective positions, functions, powers and duties of Official Receiver and Trustee.
 Duty to cooperate with the Official Receiver and Trustee in Bankruptcy.
 Position of secured creditors.
 Priority debts.
-Non priority debts.
+Non-priority debts.
 Credit agreements covered by the Consumer Credit Act.
 Bank overdrafts - guarantees given to a bank or any other third party.
 Bailiffs - powers and seizure of goods.
 Assets forming part of the estate and exempt items /funds.
 Hire purchase agreements/ conditional sale agreements.
 After acquired property.
 Matrimonial homes; partner's interest and rights.
 Re-mortgage.
 Charging Orders.
 Repossession Orders.
 Powers of sale.
 Income Payments Order.
 Disposition of Assets before and after Bankruptcy Petition.
 Public and private examination.
 Bankruptcy offences and disabilities.
-Restrictions on un-discharged bankrupts.
-Bankruptcy Restrictions Orders.
-Record of bankruptcy and publicity.
-Discharge or annulment of bankruptcy.
+Restrictions on undischarged bankrupts.
+Bankruptcy.
 Marshalling claims in joint and several estates.
 Comparison with other 'options' in financial terms and personal implications.

-9. The Debtor's Property Interests (such as the Matrimonial Home)
+C.2.9 The Debtor's Property Interests (such as the Matrimonial Home)

 Partner's and other parties' interests and rights.
 Relevance in IVA and bankruptcy.
 Identifying charges holders and dealing with future payments.
-Ascertaining debtor's share of value .Realisation of debtor's share of value
+Ascertaining debtor's share of value.